tuanngominh/outvio-admin-material-ui/README.md

 # Style
 Using color code from [material-ui.com/#/customization/colors](http://www.material-ui.com/#/customization/colors)

+The style customization (e.g. color, padding) will be defined in the custom theme `src/muiTheme.js`.
+The one which can't put in custom theme, they will be define as inline style in component or in SASS code (for media query style)

 # To do
+- Drawer:
+    - Click menu item will auto close the drawer
     - Change color of menu item's selected state
+    - May be we need drawer docked on none mobile viewport
 - Refactor component style code for serverside rendering.
-- May be we need drawer docked on none mobile viewport
+- Move custom color code to theme object